What is it like to study at Uniarts Helsinki?

 In order for Uniarts Helsinki to operate successfully as a community where its students and staff members get to work with a sense of peace and security, all of its members must treat each other with respect.
 There will surely be differences of opinion from time to time, but we encourage everyone to discuss them openly.

 We pay particular attention to the wellbeing of our students.
-This includes mental health, their ability to study, general health, functional and healthy learning surroundings as well as student meals.
+This includes their mental health, ability to study, general health, functional and healthy learning surroundings as well as student meals.

 Work facilities, equipment and materials